babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Signature Cloud SDK for Python.md

-Use this REST API to search, verify & create signatures of 6 different types for a lot of file formats from within your C#, ASP.NET, & other .NET cloud apps.
+Use this REST API to [search, verify & create signatures](https://products.groupdocs.cloud/signature/python) of 6 different types for a lot of file formats from within your Python cloud apps.

 ## Cloud Document Signing Features